QuentinPhrl/json2notion/README.md

 Add the id of the notion page in the main_page_id variable

-Finally, write in the "Usernames" table the @ of the users whose tweets you want to retrieve
+Finally, in the notional page, define one or more columns with the first element being the name of the twitter account in "heading_1" format

 ### Exemple after execution :